 Indulge in a traditional cream tea with freshly baked scones, smothered in jam and clotted cream, or if you’re extra hungry – why not go for the Cornish High Tea Special, complete with miniature crab sandwiches and Cornish pasties as well as a selection of tempting homemade cakes.
+If you really want to push the boat out, why not treat your mum to their luxurious Champagne High Tea option.
 If you’re staying at nearby St Minver Holiday Park, a day out along The Camel Trail is an absolute must.

 Image courtesy of The Camel Trail Tea Garden

 Holden Clough Nursery is sure to be a hit for those with green fingers.
 Situated in the spectacular Lancashire countryside, just 15 minutes from Todber Valley Holiday Park, this garden centre has specialised in Alpine plants since 1927!
 Now offering a wide range of perennials, shrubs and climbing plants it’s a great place to get some garden inspiration or pick up some greenery to decorate your holiday home’s veranda if you’re lucky enough to own your own caravan at Todber Valley.